BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique jewellery.

 Hair products and perfume

-Antique jewellery should be worn, and handled, with care and consideration.
+Antique jewellery should always be worn and handled with care.

-Don't allow hair sprays and perfumes to come into contact with antique jewellery.
+Do not allow hair sprays or perfumes to come into contact with antique jewellery.

 Always allow sufficient time for hair products or perfumes to dry before putting on jewellery.